 They waive their right to sue the Organizer and Panelists for the absence of payment or delivery of the Prizes awarded to their team, provided that the Organizer paid or delivered such Prizes to their Team Lead.

-Neither party is in breach of these rules, nor liable in any way whatsoever, for any failure to perform, or delay in performing, its obligations hereunder to the extent that the failure or delay results from a situation of force majeure.
-In particular, the Competition may be canceled at any point with no advance notice if such a situation occurs to the Organizer.
+Neither party is in breach of these rules, nor liable in any way whatsoever, for any failure to perform, or any delay in performing its obligations hereunder to the extent that such failure or delay results from a situation of force majeure.
+In particular, the Competition may be canceled at any point with no advance notice in such a case.

-The cancellation of any provision of these rules shall not cause their cancellation as a whole, unless the cancelled clause is an essential clause without which one of the parties would not have entered into the Competition, or unless such cancellation changes the general balance of these rules.
+The cancellation of any provision of these rules shall not cause their cancellation as a whole, unless the cancelled clause is an essential clause without which AdaCore would not have entered into the Competition, or unless such cancellation changes the general balance of these rules.
 If any provision of these rules that can be considered insubstantial is cancelled, the Organizer shall replace it, to all possible extent, by an equivalent clause.

 The present rules shall be governed by the laws of France with regards to their existence, validity, interpretation, performance and termination, notwithstanding any rule of conflict of law.

-The Participants, Panelists, Sponsors and Organizers expressly agree that any litigation relating to the existence, validity, interpretation, performance and termination of these rules that could not be amicably solved shall be submitted to the courts of competent jurisdiction within the circuit of the Paris Court of Appeal, even in the cases of multiple defendants or indemnification claims and for preliminary rulings or injunctions.
+The Participants, Panelists, Sponsors and Organizers expressly agree that any litigation relating to the existence, validity, interpretation, performance and termination of these rules that could not be amicably resolved shall be submitted to the courts of competent jurisdiction within the circuit of the Paris Court of Appeal, even in the cases of multiple defendants or indemnification claims, and for preliminary rulings or injunctions.

-During the Competition, the Organizer shall have the right to amend the present rules from time to time, in particular to improve their clarity or address points in relation to the Competition that were not addressed before, or to change the list of Panelists.
-The latest version of the these rules will always be available on http://makewithada.org/.
-Participants agree to such latest terms by making their Submission.
+During the Competition, the Organizer shall have the right to amend the present rules from time to time, in particular to improve their clarity or address points that were not addressed before.
+The Organizer also retains the right to change the list or number of Panelists.
+The latest version of these rules and list of Panelists will always be available on http://makewithada.org/.
+By making their Submission, Participants agree to be bound by any such subsequent changes.